 Under the Freedom of Information Act 1982, the information published on this page has been released by ACARA and is available for public access.

 Who we are

 Officers appointed under the Australian Curriculum, Assessment and Reporting Authority Act 2008 (Cth):

 Our reports and responses to Parliament

 Information that can be published resulting from freedom of information requests and any routinely released information from such requests is published on our ‘Disclosure log’ page.

-See also the governance and advisory structure information document (PDF 604 kb) for more information on advisory and reference groups.
+See the Governance and advisory structure (PDF 350 kb) for more information on advisory and reference groups.

 We invite you to contact ACARA if:

 - you have not been able to find the documents you are looking for